Cumbria Education Trust Board - Our Directors:

 Whilst in full-time employment, Kathryn gained a BA Hons in Business Studies and Finance from Northumbria University, completed an adult learner teaching certificate and achieved her professional Accountancy qualification, CIMA.
 She is now partway through studying for her ICSA Corporate Governance qualification.

 Having undertaken her graduate and professional qualifications whilst in full-time employment, Kathryn fully believes the route to help all young people achieve their full potential in life is through education both at school and beyond.
-She is looking forward to her first Trustee appointment and hopes to be able to make a contribution based on a combination of her professional expertise across different industries and organisations, and her personal experience of education.
+She is enjoying her first Trustee appointment and hopes to be able to make a contribution based on a combination of her professional expertise across different industries and organisations, and her personal experience of education.

 Sheila Goodliffe (Resigned 2/10/2017) (Current Founding Member)